 How it works

-The CUT program can be completed at participants' own pace and typically takes between six to nine terms to complete, but can be completed as quickly as four terms.
+The CUT program can be completed at participants' own pace and typically takes between six to nine terms to complete, but can be completed as quickly as five terms.

 The CUT program comprises three courses in Graduate Studies (GS): GS 901, GS 902, and GS 903 - which provide a comprehensive teacher-development experience.
 Each individual course must be completed within three consecutive terms, and these courses are included on participants' official transcripts.